jamesandrewpohadi/Goodreads-Library/README.md

 ## Common problems

-1. Local internet not good that ssh ignore to connect to instances after several trial.
-This usually cause the web couldn't run properly because some of web server/mysql server/mongo server is not up.
+1. Poor internet connection could cause ssh to not connect to instances after several trials.
+This would usually cause the web to not run properly because some of web server/mysql server/mongo server are not up.

 **Solution**: Please run again.
 Need to delete existing SECURITY_GROUP1 and SECURITY_GROUP3, instances (since running back the script will create new instances).
 DO NOT DELETE deployKey ! (if deployKey is deleted from AWS, need to delete deployKey.pem file in the local)